benwzj/benwzj.github.io/_posts/2020-03-03-DOM-intruduce.md

 The Document interface describes the common properties and methods for any kind of document.
 Depending on the document's type (e.g. HTML, XML, SVG, …), a larger API is available: HTML documents, served with the "text/html" content type, also implement the HTMLDocument interface, whereas XML and SVG documents implement the XMLDocument interface.

+### Virtual DOM and Shadow DOM
+In short, the Shadow DOM is a browser technology whose main objective is to provide encapsulation when creating elements.
+On the other hand, the Virtual DOM is managed by JavaScript libraries—e.g., React and it’s mostly a strategy to optimize performance.

+Virtual DOM
+- VueJS and ReactJS both use Virtual DOM.
+- Virtual DOM, in simple terms, is nothing but the complete and full representation of an actual DOM.
+- Since any changes to the DOM cause the page to re-render more often than not, Virtual DOM primarily attempts to avoid any unnecessary and expensive changes to the DOM.
+- It make following action easier: grouping changes and doing a single re-render instead of several small ones.
+- A copy of the DOM is saved in the memory and is used to compare any changes being done anywhere in the DOM, it’s compared to find differences.
+Thus, only those parts of the application are re-rendered which are updated instead of re-rendering the entire DOM.

+Shadow DOM
+- Shadow DOM, on the other hand, relates mostly to the concept of encapsulation.
+It is a tool that allows developers to overcome DOM encapsulation.
+- It refers to the browser’s potential to add a subtree of DOM elements into the rendering of a document, but not into the DOM tree of the main document.
+- Thus, it isolates the DOM and ensures that the DOM of a component is a separate element that won’t appear in a global DOM.
+- Contrary to the DOM, Shadow DOM occurs in smaller pieces, implying that (unlike the Virtual DOM) it is not a complete representation of the entire DOM.
+- It is also proven to be helpful with CSS scoping.
+The styles used in an application can overlap which makes it cumbersome to handle them.
+Shadow DOM ensures that the styles created inside a single Shadow DOM element remain isolated and within their own scope.

 ## Conclusion

 In many situation, DOM is referred to as the DOM tree.